IDAES/idaes-pse/docs/developer/codereview.rst

 ~~~~~~~~~~~~~~~~
 The first level of code review is a set of automated checks that *must* pass
 before the code is ready for people to review it.
 These checks will run
-on the initiation of a :ref:`pull request <devterm_pr>` and on every new commit to that pull
+on the initiation of a :ref:`pull request <devterm-pr>` and on every new commit to that pull
 request that is pushed to Github (thus the name “continuous
 integration”).